-Once the property is decorated we will notify you of an exact date.
+- Once the property is decorated we will notify you of an exact date.

-  In the unlikely event that, due to unforeseen circumstances, we fail to hand over your home within 2 months after the anticipated completion date we advised, you will be entitled to cancel your contract with Miller Homes.
-If you do cancel in this way then we will refund any deposits, pre-payments or reservation fees you have paid to Miller Homes.
+In the unlikely event that, due to unforeseen circumstances, we fail to hand over your home within 6 months after the anticipated completion date we advised, you will be entitled to cancel your contract with Miller Homes.
+If you do cancel under the circumstances then we will refund any deposits, pre-payments or reservation fees you have paid to Miller Homes.